Elderly at higher risk of severe illness from dengue: NCID head

 "We really need to look very hard at how we can better manage older (people with dengue)," she said.

-Another speaker at the summit, Dr Shirin Kalimuddin, who is a senior consultant at the Department of Infectious Diseases in Singapore General Hospital, also cautioned about the potential long-term effects of dengue infection on patients.
+Another speaker at the summit, Dr Shirin Kalimuddin, who is a senior consultant at the Department of Infectious Diseases in Singapore General Hospital, spoke about the potential long-term effects of dengue infection on patients.

 Noting that there have not been many studies on post-dengue chronic sequelae - the persistence of symptoms more than three months after infection - Dr Kalimuddin, who is also an assistant professor at Duke-NUS Medical School, said that the burden of the disease may be underestimated.